HCGB-IGTP/XICRA/README.md

 ### Etymology
 XICRA is the name in Catalan for a small cup of coffee or chocoate.
 Also, it was used as a small measure of milk, oil or wine (125 ml).
 See additional details here: https://ca.wikipedia.org/wiki/Xicra

-_Una xicra tassa petita, més aviat alta i estreta, emprada expressament per a prendre la xocolata desfeta o cafè.
+_Una xicra és tassa petita, més aviat alta i estreta, emprada expressament per a prendre la xocolata desfeta o cafè.
 També és una unitat de mesura de volum per a líquids que es feia servir a Catalunya per a l'oli, vi, o llet._

 ## Supplementary Information
 In this repository we provide supplementary information for the original paper describing the method.
 See additional details in folder BMC_bioinformatics_paper or [here](BMC_bioinformatics_paper/README.md)